Rive vs Lottie: Which animation format is right for you?

 Choose Rive when:

-You need interactive, state-driven animations that respond to user actions or data changes.
+You need interactive, state-driven animations that respond to users or data.

-Buttons, toggles, switches, and form elements that provide rich visual feedback.
+• Interactive UI elements.
+Buttons, toggles, switches, and form elements with rich visual feedback.

 Choose Lottie when:

-You need simple, decorative animations that play automatically without user interaction.
+You need simple, decorative animations that play automatically.

-Background animations, loading spinners, and simple visual effects that enhance the UI.
+• Decorative animations.
+Background loops, loading spinners, and simple visual effects.

-When your design team already works in After Effects and needs quick exports.
+• After Effects & Figma exports.
+When your design team works in After Effects and needs quick exports.